brainhack-school2020/BHS_project_SRastegarnia/README.md

 •	Moreover, trying to integrate as much as tools I was introduced during training week

-I would like to work with other people, so please feel free to contact me!
+I would like to work with other people, so please feel free to contact!

 The README file will be updated daily!

 ### Tools